TransformationToolContest/ttc_website/README.md

 The following workflow is used to make changes to the website:

-1. Run `middleman` to start a development server.
+1. Run `bundle exec middleman` to start a development server.
 2. Edit the source code until you are happy with your changes.
 3. Commit your changes to the Git repository and push them to Github (`git push origin`).

 If you also wish to deploy your changes to the live website then:

-4. Run `middleman build`, which will create HTML / CSS / JS in the build directory.
+4. Run `bundle exec middleman build`, which will create HTML / CSS / JS in the build directory.
-5. Run `middleman deploy`, which will switch the production server to the newly built website.
+5. Run `bundle exec middleman deploy`, which will switch the production server to the newly built website.

 ## Notes